nadiadba/nadia-secondbrain/docs/inglese/letteratura/the-modern-age/james-joyce.md

 ## Eveline

 "Eveline" is the fourth story in *Dubliners* and belongs to the **youth** group.
 But in Dublin, youth does not mean energy or hope: the story opens at the end of the day, with Eveline sitting at her window, watching the world outside.
 She is tired — not in her body, but tired of the life she lives.
+Joyce implies her **tiredness with the life she is living** rather than actual physical fatigue.

 Eveline has agreed to leave Dublin with **Frank**, a kind sailor who wants to take her to Buenos Aires.
-She looks around her room at the familiar objects she has cleaned for years, and thinks about her hard life: her mother is dead, her father is violent and drinks, and she must give him all the money she earns.
-She works hard to keep the house together and look after the younger children.
-Frank is her chance to escape — he has a home waiting for her, he took her to the theatre, he sang songs to her.
+As she sits at the window, she looks around her room at the familiar objects she has dusted once a week for so many years, wondering where on earth all the dust comes from.
+She thinks she will never see those objects again, and yet she has never even found out the name of the priest whose yellowing photograph hangs on the wall.

+Her life has been difficult.
+Her mother is dead, her brother Ernest is dead too, and the Waters have gone back to England.
+Her father is violent, drinks, and controls the family money — Eveline must hand over her entire wages and her brother Harry's too.
+She works hard to keep the house together, making sure the two younger children go to school and get their meals regularly.
+It is a hard life, and yet now that she is about to leave it, she does not find it a wholly undesirable life.

+Then she thinks of **Frank**.
+He is very kind, manly, open-hearted.
+He has a home waiting for her in Buenos Aires.
+She remembers how they met, how he took her to see *The Bohemian Girl* at the theatre, how he sang about "the lass that loves a sailor."
+He had started as a deck boy and had sailed through the Straits of Magellan.
+Frank represents her chance to escape — but her father found out about the affair and forbade her to see him.

-But then she remembers the **promise she made to her dying mother**: to keep the family together as long as she could.
-At the dock, the boat is ready, Frank holds her hand and calls "Come!" — but Eveline **cannot move**.
-She holds the iron railing tight, her face white, like a helpless animal.
-Her eyes show Frank no sign of love, farewell or recognition.
+The turning point comes when she remembers the **promise she made to her dying mother**: to keep the family together as long as she could.
+She hears again her mother's last words, and a feeling of terror rises in her.
+She must escape!
+Frank would save her.
+He would give her life, perhaps love too.

+At the dock, among the crowd, Frank holds her hand.
+The boat blows a long mournful whistle into the mist.
+But at the last moment, Eveline **cannot move**.
+All the seas of the world tumble about her heart.
+She grips the iron railing with both hands, her face white, like a helpless animal.
+Frank calls "Come!" — but her eyes show him no sign of love, farewell or recognition.
 She is **paralysed**.

-Joyce shows that Eveline is trapped between two forces: her wish for a new life and her sense of duty.
-The fear of the unknown becomes paralysis — the same paralysis that runs through every story in the collection.
+Joyce shows that Eveline is trapped between two forces: her desire for a new life and her sense of duty.
+The promise to her mother acts like a chain, and the fear of the unknown becomes paralysis — the same paralysis that runs through every story in the collection.

 ## Checklist